 About 'Caring Dads'

 Caring Dads is a group intervention programme aiming to help fathers improve their relationship with their children.
-The work focuses on developing skills for interacting with children in healthy ways, and understanding the impact on children of controlling, abusive and neglectful actions, which include witnessing domestic violence.
+It helps dads learn how to spend time with children in healthy ways, and understanding the impact on children of controlling, abusive and neglectful actions, which include witnessing domestic violence.
 The programme is evidence-based, was developed in Canada and has been refined over the last 10 years.

 Staff at St Michael's trained to deliver the Caring Dads programme and conducted a pilot between March and October 2015 for young fathers in Lambeth.
 St Michael's offered one to one support with both fathers and mothers, which has enriched our understanding of the potential of this intervention with younger participants.